A guide to what we learned about living in Zanzibar.

 Other People Living in Zanzibar will help you for no reason

 We just assumed everyone wanted a tip, to take us to their shop, or to maybe mug us (hasn’t happened yet, though).
-(Sorry, Egypt.
+(Sorry, touristy parts of Egypt.
 But on the other hand, you made us a lot tougher!)

 But in Stonetown, the “downtown” (and also “old city”) of Zanzibar, people would just approach us and offer to take us to places we were trying to find.

-It was pretty hard navigating the labyrinth of Stonetown.
+It was pretty hard to navigate the labyrinth of Stonetown.
 We didn’t get good GPS signal on our phones with which to navigate, so we had to learn to navigate visually.
 On the first day, though, we were pretty happy that someone decided to help us!

 Of course, some people do want you to go into their store, or to sell you a tour trip.
 Their sales pitches are very casual though, almost half-hearted, and can end up being a conversation.
 But apart from people on tourist boulevards, most people just want to help.